-- 73. Based on the foregoing, the information compromised in the Data Breach is significantly more valuable than the loss of, for example, credit card information in a retailer data breach because, there, victims can cancel or close credit and debit card accounts.
-The information compromised in this Data Breach is impossible to "close" and difficult, if not impossible, to change-Social Security numbers, dates of birth, and names. - 74.
+- 85. Victims of driver's license number theft also often suffer unemployment benefit fraud, as described in a recent New York Times article.33 - 86.
+Based on the foregoing, the information compromised in the Data Breach is significantly more valuable than the loss of, for example, credit card information in a retailer data breach because, there, victims can cancel or close credit and debit card accounts.
+The information compromised in this Data Breach is impossible to "close" and difficult, if not impossible, to change. - 87.
 This data demands a much higher price on the black market.
-Martin Walter, senior director at cybersecurity firm RedSeal, explained, "Compared to credit card information, personally identifiable information and Social Security numbers are worth more than 10x on the black market." - 75.
-Among other forms of fraud, identity thieves may obtain driver's licenses, government benefits, medical services, and housing or even give false information to police. - 76.
-The fraudulent activity resulting from the Data Breach may not come to light for years.
-There may be a time lag between when harm occurs versus when it is discovered, and also between when PII is stolen and when it is used.
-According to the U.S. Government Accountability Office ("GAO"), which conducted a study regarding data breaches:
+Martin Walter, senior director at cybersecurity firm RedSeal, explained, "Compared to credit card information, personally identifiable information and Social Security numbers are worth more than 10x on the black market."34 - 88.
+Among other forms of fraud, identity thieves may obtain driver's licenses, government benefits, medical services, and housing or even give false information to police.